KatePaulauskas/watch-store/README.md

 ![Back to Shop](/media/back-to-shop.jpeg)

- When a product is marked as unavailable by Admin, an "Out of Stock" button is displayed on the Product Page instead of "Add to Cart" button.
+ When a product is marked as unavailable by Admin, an "Out of Stock" button is displayed on the Product Page instead of the "Add to Cart" button.
 This button is disabled and styled differently to indicate that the product cannot be purchased.
 The presence of the "Out of Stock" button ensures that customers are informed about the unavailability of the product, enhancing the shopping experience by setting clear expectations.

 ![Out of Stock](/media/out-of-stock.jpeg)

-### Cart Page
+#### Cart Page

 The Cart Page provides an overview of the items a customer plans to purchase, including the product name, SKU, image, price, quantity, subtotal, standard delivery cost, and total cost, allowing customers to review and adjust their selections before proceeding to checkout.
 By default, the standard delivery rate is applied, calculated as: